 Rockefeller Centre - every ice-skating scene you've ever seen in a Christmas movie set in America happened here.
 Probably.
 Just trust us, it's iconic.
 While the rink and famous Christmas tree are the stars of the show in winter, in the warmer months you'll usually find pop-up bars and seating areas so you can enjoy a cocktail or a bite to eat in the heart of it all.

 We know what you're thinking.
-Beach holidays are our jam, so we can't possibly sell hotels in the big apple, right?
+Beach holidays are our jam, so we can't possibly sell hotels in the Big Apple, right?
 Wrong.
 We're branching out - get with the programme.
-Here are a few of our favourite hotels if you want the full New York experience:
+Whether you're planning your 2026 holidays well in advance, or if you've had some last-minute inspo, we've got a hotel for that.
+Here are a few of our favourites if you want the full New York experience:

 Hotel Belleclaire - it's swanky, it's got a bakery on site, and its façade was the filming spot for some scenes in The Equaliser (the one with Denzel Washington).
 Need we go on?